 Dealing with treatment-resistant depression

 If you’ve tried lots of different treatments for a long time and you still feel depressed, you might have treatment-resistant depression (TRD).
 If a doctor diagnoses you with TRD, it opens up some less common treatment options, like electroconvulsive therapy (ECT) or injectable mental health drugs like ketamine.
 But there are other ways to keep fighting too:

 - Look for underlying causes.
 Sometimes depression is actually a sign of a deeper issue.
 If that’s the case, treating the depression is only treating the symptom, not the cause.
 Is there a medical condition that might be contributing?
 Have you had your thyroid and hormones checked?
 What about your environment—are you in a toxic relationship or a depressing job?

 - Get screened for other mental illnesses.
 Lots of people have more than one mental illness.
 They can feed off each other.
-Take one of our other mental health screens to find out if that’s a possibility.
+Take one of our other mental health tests to find out if that’s a possibility.